Students and alumni can attend a wide range of presentations, workshops, and recruiting events to enhance their career development.

 STUDENT RSVP

-Thursday, April 4, 2024 / 20 Washington Place Lobby / 7:00 PM EST
+Monday, March 10, 2025 / 20 Washington Place Auditorium / 7:00 PM ET

 STUDENT RSVP

-INTERVIEWING & SALARY NEGOTIATION
+INTERVIEWING & SALARY NEGOTIATIONS

-Tuesday, April 9, 2024 / Live Webinar / 7:00 PM EST
+Thursday, April 3, 2025 / Live Virtual Event / 7:00 PM ET

 Do you ever wonder what exactly happens during an interview?
 Do you want to better understand how to handle your next job or internship offer?
 Do you want to learn how and when to negotiate your salary?
 This is your chance to gain advice on these topics directly from recruiters, hiring managers, and experienced art and design professionals.
 Join us for this panel discussion to learn what organizations look for when they interview candidates and how to present your portfolio and experiences.
 Join us for real world insights into the hiring process!